How to Engrave Leather

 4. The final step, clean the surface with a damp cloth and go over the places where the pen didn't reach to engrave.
 After doing this your workpiece should be ready to go.

 Embossing Leather: Embossing means stamping a pattern on leather using a heavy steel plate or a rolling wheel.
 It can be done in color and does not require burning the material.

-1. it is so simple to do like using a sponge to moisten the leather, which will soften it and facilitate its handling.
+1. It is so simple to do.
+Use a sponge to moisten the leather, which will soften it and facilitate its handling.
 Be careful not to get it too wet as the more water the leather absorbs, the longer it takes to dry and our design may be distorted.

 2. Fix the leather to a sturdy surface, you can use clamps to fasten it.

 3. Place your first stamp on the cylinder tool and place the stamp side down on the leather surface.
 With a firm grip, use the mallet to strike the other end of the cylinder, pressing the seal into the leather.
 The more you hit, the greater the depth of the stamping.